VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

     optin, type :code:`vplanet -h` in a terminal.

 We gave the star a name,
-told :code:`VPLANET` we want to use the :code:`stellar` module to compute its evolution, requested that the code output time and the XUV luminosity at each output time, 1 Myr as set by option dOutputTime in vpl.in.
+told :code:`VPLanet` we want to use the :code:`stellar` module to compute its evolution, requested that the code output time and the XUV luminosity at each output time, 1 Myr as set by option dOutputTime in vpl.in.
 (The example outputs a few more parameters.)
 We assigned the mass and age at time = 0, and set a few :code:`stellar`-specific properties.
 Specifically, we're using the Baraffe et al. (2015) :cite:`Baraffe15`